Admission of International Students

 Cumulative grade point averages are computed by dividing the total grade points earned by the total number of GPA credits.
 Grades of Withdraw (W), Pass (P), Audit (AU), Incomplete (I), and In Progress (IP) are not included in this calculation.

-The university calculates grade point averages by assigning grade points to the respective grades as follows
+The college calculates grade point averages by assigning grade points to the respective grades as follows

 ||Grade Points Per Credit